DJBarnes/django-adminlte2-pdq/docs/source/authorization/function_views.rst

     various files and contents work, but also to show what sort of side effects to expect when using the **Strict Policy**.

-    Below this initial attempt we, correct our mistake and show the proper configuration, as well as what users will see.
+    Below this initial attempt we correct our mistake and show the proper configuration as well as what users will see.

 .. important::